MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v18.md

 ---
 title: "Technical Upgrade from Version 17 to Version 18"
-description: Describes how to do a technical upgrade from Business Central 17 to 18 ms.custom: na ms.date: 10/01/2020 ms.reviewer: na
+description: Describes how to do a technical upgrade from Business Central V15, 16, and 17, to V18 ms.custom: na ms.date: 10/01/2020
+ms.reviewer: na